deeplearning4j/deeplearning4j/gettingstarted.md

 ###<a name="source">Working With Source</a>

 We highly recommend downloading the [Deeplearning4j JAR files from Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cdeeplearning4j), rather than working with source, unless you plan on making significant commits to the project (which are always welcome, of course).
-To download from Maven, please follow the [intructions on the ND4J site](http://nd4j.org/getstarted.html#maven).
+To download from Maven, please follow the [instructions on the ND4J site](http://nd4j.org/getstarted.html#maven).

 For a deeper dive, check out our [Github repo](https://github.com/SkymindIO/deeplearning4j/).
 If you want to develop for Deeplearning4j, install Github for [Mac](https://mac.github.com/) or [Windows](https://windows.github.com/).
-Then git clone the repository, and run this command for Maven:
+Then *git clone* the repository, and run this command for Maven:

       mvn clean install -DskipTests -Dmaven.javadoc.skip=true

-If you want to run Deeplearning4j examples after installing from trunk, you should git clone ND4J, Canova and Deeplearning4j, respectively, and then install all from source using Maven with this command:
+If you want to run Deeplearning4j examples after installing from trunk, you should *git clone* ND4J, Canova and Deeplearning4j, respectively, and then install all from source, in that order, using Maven with this command:

       mvn clean install -DskipTests